futtetennista/IntroductionToFunctionalProgramming/RWH/src/Ch26/docs/BeingLazyWithConsciousness.md

 ƛ :print x
 x = Right 6
 ```
-or levarage some of the functions in the `Control.DeepSeq` module:
+or levaraging some of the functions in the `Control.DeepSeq` module:

 ```
 ƛ let !x = let x = Right (1 + 5) :: Either a Int in x `deepseq` x